Unofficial Poudriere technical resources

 The previous section of the NanoBSD configuration files found in variables CONF_BUILD and CONF_WORLD in file BSDRP/BSDRP.nano should be copied in this file.

-Allow to ADD WITHOUT that will be removed during installworld
+Allow to ADD WITHOUT_ knob that will be removed during installworld into the final image.

-This file contains configuration parameters common for all ports.
+This file contains build parameters for the ports.

-Now the list of package to be builded and added to the final image:
+This file includes the list of package to be builded and added to the final image.

 The simplest solution is to re-use already existing BSDRP patched source tree: specific kernel configuration files can be installed into these source tree and use after.